QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 </details>

 <details class="details-e">
-<summary>How to split tasks in smaller tasks?</summary>
+<summary>How to split tasks into smaller tasks?</summary>

-Here is an example for a functionality to show the main page of a desktop application
+Here is an example with the main page of a desktop application

 * make the frame without any content <small>(close, minimize, etc.)</small>
 * make the toolbar